NixOS/rfcs/rfcs/0101-nix-formatting.md

 TODO move part of this out into a section which describes the future of the format (see also the team), and where it is documented.

+- When deciding between two *equally good* options, currently prevalent formatting style in Nixpkgs should be followed.
+  - The emphasis here is on "equally good".
+We should not fear of making radical changes to the current style if there are sufficient arguments in favor of it.
+- *Bad code does not deserve good formatting.*

+## Detailed design
+[design]: #detailed-design

+TODO rewrite that header:

+There are four main parts to this RFC:
+- Establish basic formatting guidelines
+- Pick a formatter implementation
+- Migrate Nixpkgs to the format and enforce it in CI
+- Create a process for future maintenance of the implementation

 ### Formatter tooling